GIScience/measures-rest-oshdb/README.md

 ## Author

-This software is currently maintained by Sascha Fendrich, <sascha.fendrich@uni-heidelberg.de>, HeiGIT gGmbH.
+This software is archived at HeiGIT gGmbH and not further maintained.

 In 2017–2019, this software has been developed and maintained by Franz-Benjamin Mocnik, <mocnik@uni-heidelberg.de>, GIScience Research Group, Institute of Geography, Heidelberg University.
 The development has been supported by the DFG project *A framework for measuring the fitness for purpose of OpenStreetMap data based on intrinsic quality indicators* (FA 1189/3-1).